aimms/how-to/Articles/306/306-http-client-library-overview.rst

 HTTP requests are used to communicate directly with servers to call services or download online documents.

-Downloading a file from the web
+Downloading a File from the Web
 ------------------------------------------------------------------------------------------

 The most basic use of the HTTP Client Library is to download a file from the web using AIMMS.